 As I said, there is no definitive right or wrong way to do this.
 This is just my way of keeping my business documentation in order.
 This system made sense to me and has worked well for the past decade.

-As you're thinking this through, feel free to apply any of these ideas to your system – and if you think you've got a better way of organizing your files, let me know!
+As you consider this, feel free to apply any of these ideas to your system—and if you think you've got a better way of organizing your files, let me know!
 I'm always curious to hear about new ways of improving my system.

 About the author